 Fall Quarter 2018 EDX320A – Introduction to Informal Learning

 Winter Quarter 2019 EDX320B – Facilitation and Design of Informal Learning Experiences

 Spring Quarter 2019 EDX320C – Evaluation of Informal Learning

 MOXI learning facilitators, or “Sparks,” engage guests on the museum floor with over 70 hands-on exhibits; at program carts with physical science demonstrations; in our Innovation Workshop makerspace; and in our Exploration Lab with formal education field trip programs.
 MOXI Sparks may also assist in curriculum and workshop prototyping, Spring Break and Summer camp facilitation, after school classes, workshops, and special events.

 Specifically, Sparks’ responsibilities include:

-The MOXI Internship requires 25-29 hours per week throughout the apprentice program.
-This regular, part-time position requires the ability to work weekends, holidays, and some early mornings and evenings; be highly energetic and timely; bend, squat, and lift up to 20 lbs; stand for extended periods of time.
+The MOXI Internship requires an average of 20 working hours per week throughout the apprentice program, with more hours anticipated during holiday breaks.
+This regular, part-time position requires the ability to work weekends, holidays, and some early mornings and evenings; be highly energetic and timely; bend, squat, and lift up to 40 lbs; stand for extended periods of time.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.